adbpatagonia/GolfoSanMatiasDiversidad/README.md

 # Diversidad en el Golfo SanMatias

-Code and data to reproduce analysis of speciess richnes in the San Matias Gulf.
+Code to reproduce analysis of speciess richnes in the San Matias Gulf.

 Results can be found here: https://adbpatagonia.github.io/GolfoSanMatiasDiversidad/